etaty/rediscala/README.md

 A Redis driver for Scala (2.10+) and (AKKA 2.2+)

-Always wrap answers in a Future.
+Always wrap replies in Futures.

 Use Pipelining.
 Blocking command are moved into their own connection.